oracle/terraform-kubernetes-installer/README.md

 [SSH key pair]: https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/creatingkeys.htm
 [API signing]: https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm

-# Terraform Kubernetes Installer for Oracle Bare Metal Cloud
+# Terraform Kubernetes Installer for Oracle Cloud Infrastructure

 ## About

 The Kubernetes Installer for Oracle Cloud Infrastructure provides a Terraform-based Kubernetes installation for Oracle Cloud Infrastructure.
-It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Bare Metal Cloud Services][bmcs] (BMCS).
+It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Cloud Infrastructure][bmcs] (OCI).

 ## Cluster Configuration Overview

 The base Terraform infrastructure configuration and default variables provision:

 - a Virtual Cloud Network with a CIDR block of 10.0.0.0/16 and dedicated internal subnets for etcd, workers, and masters
-- a dedicated set of Bare Metal Instances for the Kubernetes control plane to run on
+- a dedicated set of Instances for the Kubernetes control plane to run on
-- a _public_ Bare Metal Cloud TCP/SSL Load Balancer to front-end the K8s API server cluster
+- a _public_ OCI TCP/SSL Load Balancer to front-end the K8s API server cluster
-- a _private_ Bare Metal Cloud Load Balancer to front-end the etcd cluster
+- a _private_ OCI Load Balancer to front-end the etcd cluster

 The base Kubernetes cluster configuration includes: